ghfbsd/kenken/README.md

 |   8x8   | $5\times 10^{15}$ |
 |   9x9   | $5\times 10^{19}$ |

-To use it, first start `R` and load the solver code.
+To use it, first start `R` and load one of the solver codes.
 Then you can solve any puzzle (or puzzles) by using the function `ksolve` to read a file and solve a puzzle in it.
 By default, the function will solve the first puzzle it finds in the file.
 If the file
 contains more than one puzzle, provide the puzzle number (starting from 1) as the second arg after the file name.
 ```
     #R                            # invoke R, command line input
-    > source('kenken-solver.R')   # load solver code
+    > source('kenken-solver.R')   # load brute-force solver code
     > ksolve('trial-grids')       # solve the puzzle grid in "trial-grid"

     > ksolve('trial-grids',2)     # solve the 2nd puzzle in the file